Echo CS 590 vs Husqvarna 460: Which One’s Best?

 Edge: Echo CS-590

 The Echo CS-590 has a 0.17-gallon tank, which compares favorably to the Husqvarna’s 0.11-gallon tank.
-If you only use the saw for half an hour at a time, it won’t make much difference, but if you run it for hours on end, the Echo’s ability to hold 50% more fuel will mean fewer breaks to load up the tank.
+If you only use the saw for half an hour at a time, it won’t make much difference, but if you run it for hours on end, the Echo’s ability to hold 50% more fuel will require fewer breaks to load up the tank.

 Edge: Husqvarna 460